DavisSylvester/calendar-lib/README.md

 forward() ->  returns and Array with the data for the next Month

 previous() -> returns and Array with the data for the previous Month

+getWeekData(dayNumber) -> returns and Array with the data for that week